Strong customer interest in cloud hosting

-In the last six months the number of customers wanting information about hosting Accredo in the cloud has grown.
+In the last 12 months, the number of customers wanting information about hosting Accredo in the cloud has grown.
 This has increased considerably since the dawn of the COVID-19 pandemic.
 Hosting Accredo in the cloud is a good option for those who wish to futureproof their flexibility to work from home or from multiple office locations.

-While it may be impossible to switch to the cloud during the Level 4 COVID-19 lockdown, the good news is that once the crisis eases there are a number of hosting providers with easy pathways to help move Accredo to the cloud.
+While it may have been impossible to switch to the cloud during the Level 4 COVID-19 lockdown, the good news is that now that the crisis has eased, there are a number of hosting providers with easy pathways to help move Accredo to the cloud.
 Any customers who wish to go down this path should contact their QSP in the first instance.
 They can provide advice and hosting recommendations.

 What is cloud hosting?

 For those who don’t know, cloud hosting is a computing model that allows access to computer resources – hardware and software – over an internet connection.
 Rather than having Accredo implemented on a server within the organisation, customers pay a fixed monthly fee to access the Accredo software from a dedicated virtual server at a hosting company.

 Cloud computing is sold on demand, allowing each business to have as much or as little of the service as needed.
 It allows a business to smooth ongoing computing costs by moving IT-related costs from a capital expenditure to an operational, consumption-based model, and it allows access to Accredo wherever there is an internet connection.

 Spark Solution Specialist – IT and Cloud services, Rick Alexander, says his organisation has set up a number of Accredo customers in the cloud, using remote desktop services, Citrix or via a published application.

 “They are all slight variations on a theme, but remote desktop services is probably the most popular and provides the capability to connect securely via a remote, secure gateway providing a fast experience for the end user.”